By Raniere Silva, Community Officer, Software Sustainability Institute, and Shoaib Sufi, Community Lead, Software Sustainability Institute.

 The Digital Research service has an array of projects that are underpinned by high quality software.
 The ADAC are seeking to appoint an experienced Digital Research Scientist (Software Developer) who prides themselves in the quality of their code to help drive the Digital Research Service and who possesses the ability to develop the underpinning infrastructure and software that is required to support world leading research.
 The individual will be under the guidance of the Senior Research Developer but would be expected to have evidence of independent working.
-Ideally the candidate will have experience in developing code within the .…Continue Reading
+Ideally the candidate will have experience in developing code within the .NET…Continue Reading

 Synthace is looking for a software engineer to continue developing and scaling their products and infrastructure.